Mesothelioma Victim’s Family May Sue

 CA Supreme Court Affirms Right to File Claims After Asbestos-Related Cancers Are Discovered

 Sacramento, CA — May 15, 2000 — The California Supreme Court today handed down a landmark opinion reaffirming the rights of asbestos victims under California’s statute of limitations Section 340.2 ( Linda Hamilton et al. v.
 Asbestos Corp., Docket No. S069596).
-Plaintiff Arthur Mitchell passed away from mesothelioma, an asbestos–related cancer, while the case was on appeal and is now represented by Linda Hamilton and other members of his family.
+Plaintiff Arthur Mitchell passed away from mesothelioma, asbestos-related cancer, while the case was on appeal and is now represented by Linda Hamilton and other members of his family.

 Plaintiff and decedent Arthur Mitchell had brought suit for injuries related to asbestosis.
 One month prior to his trial, he was diagnosed with the rare and fatal cancer mesothelioma.
 A second complaint was filed, and the two actions consolidated.
-Asbestos Corp. asked to have the cancer–related claims stricken, but its motion was denied.
+Asbestos Corp. asked to have cancer–related claims stricken, but its motion was denied.
 The jury returned a verdict in the plaintiff’s favor.
-However, the Court of Appeal reversed the verdict based on Asbestos Corp.’s argument that the time for filing claims based on the cancer had already run.
+However, the Court of Appeal reversed the verdict based on Asbestos Corp.’s argument that the time for filing claims based on cancer had already run.

 Justice Stanley Mosk, writing for the California Supreme Court, reversed the Court of Appeal decision.
 The Court of Appeal’s interpretation of Sec.
 340.2 did not produce a fair result for those injured by asbestos, according to the California Supreme Court.